Mahmoudz/Porto/README.md

 <a id="Containers"></a>
 ### Containers

-A Container can be a **feature**, or can be a wrapper around a RESTful API resource, or anything else.
+A Container is a self-contained module that encapsulates a specific piece of functionality in your application.
+It can be a feature, a wrapper around a RESTful API resource, or anything else you need.

 #### Example 1:

-"In a TODO App, the 'Task', 'User' and 'Calendar' objects each would live in a different Container, were each has its own Routes, Controllers, Models, Exceptions, etc. And each Container is responsible for receiving requests and returning responses from whichever supported UI (Web, API..)."
+For example, in a TODO App, the 'Task', 'User', and 'Calendar' objects would each live in a different Container, with its own Routes, Controllers, Models, Exceptions, and more.
+Each Container is responsible for receiving requests and returning responses from whichever supported UI (Web, API, etc.).

-It's advised to use a Single Model per Container, however in some cases you may need more than a single Model and that's totally fine.
-(Even if you have a single Model you could also have Values "AKA Value Objects" (Values are similar to Models but that do not get represented in the DB on their own tables but as data on the Models) these objects get built automatically after their data is fetched from the DB such as Price, Location, Time...)
+While it's advised to use a Single Model per Container, in some cases, you may need more than one Model, and that's perfectly fine.
+You could also have Value Objects, which are similar to Models but don't get represented in the DB on their tables but as data on the Models.
+These objects get built automatically after their data is fetched from the DB, such as Price, Location, Time, and more.

-Just keep in mind two Models means two Repositories, two Transformers, etc.
-Unless you want to use both Models always together, do split them into 2 Containers.
+It's important to keep in mind that two Models mean two Repositories, two Transformers, and more.
+Unless you want to use both Models always together, split them into two Containers.

-Note: if you have high dependecies between two containers by nature, than placing them in the same Section would make reusing them easier in other projects.
+If you have high dependencies between two Containers, placing them in the same Section would make reusing them easier in other projects.

 #### Example 2:

-If you look at [Apiato](http://apiato.io) (the first project implementing Porto), you will notice that Authentication and Authorization are both features provided as Containers.
+For example, if you look at [Apiato](http://apiato.io), the first project implementing **Porto**, you will notice that Authentication and Authorization are both features provided as Containers.

+By breaking down your application into smaller, more manageable Containers, **Porto** makes it easier to develop, test, and maintain your codebase over time.